 Is a way to steal their souls

-And so the public library
+And thus the public library

 Belongs, instead, to trolls.